godotengine/godot-docs/getting_started/step_by_step/singletons_autoload.rst

     public void GotoScene(string path)
     {
         // This function will usually be called from a signal callback,
-        // or some other function from the running scene.
+        // or some other function from the current scene.
-        // Deleting the current scene at this point might be
+        // Deleting the current scene at this point is
-        // a bad idea, because it may be inside of a callback or function of it.
+        // a bad idea, because it may still be executing code.
-        // The worst case will be a crash or unexpected behavior.
+        // This will result in a crash or unexpected behavior.

-        // The way around this is deferring the load to a later time, when
+        // The solution is to defer the load to a later time, when
-        // it is ensured that no code from the current scene is running:
+        // we can be sure that no code from the current scene is running:

         CallDeferred(nameof(DeferredGotoScene), path);
     }

     public void DeferredGotoScene(string path)
     {
-        // Immediately free the current scene, there is no risk here.
-        CurrentScene.Free();
+        // It is now safe to remove the current scene CurrentScene.Free();

         // Load a new scene.